ScriptEd-Year2-Cristo-Rey/soundcloud/README.md

 Your Manager has laid out the following requirements for the project:

 * The webapp will display the Track Title, Genre and URL for songs tagged with the genre the user inputs.
-* CSS is not a necessary feature for this project

 ##Learning Objectives
 By the end of this project the employee will be able to...

-* Obtain a Client ID by registering their application with SoundCloud
 * Initialize their application using SC.initialize
 * Get information from an API using SC.get
 * Use jQuery to append text to an HTML page